vaab/web_google_chart/README.rst

 Installation
 ------------

-Install this as any openerp addons, and then look at your charts.
+Install this as any OpenERP addons, and then look at your charts.

 Features